dwheelerau/weeds-drone-cop/best-practice.md

 ## Advantages of using remote sensing for weed control

-Remote sensing platforms offer many advantages over traditional methods for detecting weeds.
+Remote sensing platforms offer many advantages over traditional methods for detecting weeds:
+- digitalisation of the process facilitates the incorporation of AI assisted technologies (categorisation, segmentation)

 ## disadvantages of using remote sensing for weed control

 Key core disadvantages of using remote sensing for weed control:
 - low image resolution
 - short flight time of drone plantforms